jipiboily/docs-1/docs/installation/docker_image.rst

 authenticated on docker hub, and provide the username used to pull the image to Gemnasium.

+.. todo: We'll probably leave the gemnasium/enterprise image public, to simplify the installation

 .. _run_docker_image:

 Run Docker Image